allegheny-college-cmpsc-104-Fall-2024/lab03/README.md

 - You will modify the files `writing/VSCode_command.md` and `writing/reflection.md` to respond questions in the document.

 ## Project Assessment
-- **Report Quality (40%)**: The quality of the writing in `writing/reflection.md` will be assessed.
+- **Report Quality (20%)**: The quality of the writing in `writing/reflection.md` will be assessed.
-    - Clarity and Coherence (10%): Writing clearly expresses ideas and concepts, with logical flow and coherence throughout.
+    - Clarity and Coherence (5%): Writing clearly expresses ideas and concepts, with logical flow and coherence throughout.
-    - Structure and Organization (10%): The report is well-structured.
+    - Structure and Organization (5%): The report is well-structured.
 Follows the assignment guidelines accurately.
-    - Grammar and Style (10%): Correct use of grammar, punctuation, and academic style.
+    - Grammar and Style (5%): Correct use of grammar, punctuation, and academic style.
 Professional and appropriate language is used.
-    - Depth of Reflection (10%): Demonstrates deep understanding and thoughtful reflection on each topics.
+    - Depth of Reflection (5%): Demonstrates deep understanding and thoughtful reflection on each topics.
 Includes detailed explanations and insights.
 - **VScode Command Proficiency (30%)**: Correctly answer questions related to Git commands in `writing/VSCode_command.md`.
 Each correct response is worth 3%.
 - **Code Editing (20%)**:
     - Successfully create a file named lab3.py in the correct directory (5%).
     - Write a Python program that prints "Hello, VSCode!" to the console (5%).
-    - Provide a clear screenshot showing the lab3.py file open in VSCode with the visible output in the Console (5%).
+    - Provide a clear screenshot showing the lab3.py file open in VSCode with the visible output in the Console (10%).
-    - Correctly submit both lab3.py and lab3.png in the writing/ directory of your project repository (5%).
+- **Git Integration and Branching (20%)**:
+    - Successfully removing the "TODO" from the `README.md` file (5%).
+    - Correctly committing changes with an appropriate message (5%).
+    - Successfully creating and switching to a new branch within VSCode (10%).
 - **Achieve GatorGrader Compliance (10%)**: Successfully meets the criteria set by GatorGrader.

 ## Gator Grade